katrina799/4G06CapstoneProjectT5/.github/ISSUE_TEMPLATE/custom-pull-request-template.md

 - [ ] There should no potential errors occur after the changes

 # Action Required

-Please mention the further step need to do if required.
+Please mention the further steps needed to do if necessary.